 Many companies use blister packaging, sometimes called blister packs, to safely store and improve the visual appeal of their products.
 Since blister packaging offers many benefits, the best companies regularly use it to contain their merchandise.
 You can see blister packaging used by various companies ranging from the pharmaceutical industry all the way to the toy industry.
 This diversity of use makes it the ideal packaging option for many products.
 What is a blister pack?
 What are common applications of blister packs?
 What are the advantages of blister packaging?

 Find out more about what blister packaging is and the main advantages it provides companies in this in-depth guide.
 You may also be interested in learning more about the most common kinds of products paired with blister packaging.

 What Is Blister Packaging?

-Blister packaging refers to a type of pre-formed, rigid packaging used for retail goods, pharmaceutical items and food products.
+Blister packaging, or a blister pack, refers to a type of pre-formed, rigid packaging used for retail goods, pharmaceutical items and food products.
 You can often find blister packs housing products like medication, hardware, toys and consumer goods.
 Typically, blister packs are made of two main components: the cavity — also called the pocket — and the backing.